-Buffer width averaging calculation will exclude any part of the buffer exceeding 200 percent of the buffer width as calculated in accordance with this paragraph.

-- 3.4.2 Where a buffer encompasses all or part of a slope averaging 12 percent or greater over a distance of 50 feet or more upgradient of the wetland, calculated using a reasonably precise topographic surface model, the buffer must extend to the extent specified under section 3.4.1 or to the top of the slope, whichever is greater.
+- Buffer width averaging calculation will exclude any part of the buffer exceeding 200 percent of the Applied Buffer Width. - 3.4.2 Where a buffer encompasses all or part of a slope averaging 12 percent or greater over a distance of 50 feet or more upgradient of the wetland, calculated using a reasonably precise topographic surface model, the buffer shall extend to the extent specified under section 3.4.1 or to the top of the slope, whichever is greater.
 An existing contour alteration or artificial structure on a slope constitutes a break in slope only if it will indefinitely dissipate upgradient velocity and trap upgradient pollutant loadings. - 3.4.3 Existing single-family residential properties: Subsections 3.4.1 and 3.4.2 do not apply, and the exhibit requirements of section 3.6 do not apply, except that documentation of the extent and location of wetlands on the subject property must be submitted.
 When required on an existing single-family home property, buffer must extend an average of 20 feet from the delineated edge of a wetland, minimum 10 feet.
-The buffer width averaging calculation will exclude any part of the buffer exceeding 40 feet in width. - a Where the District has documentation indicating the presence of wetland on a subject property, an applicant must substantiate the nonexistence of wetland via a determination of a qualified third-party or the District. - 3.4.4 The buffer is only required on property owned by the applicant and that is the subject of the District permit, and is required where the wetland is either on or adjacent to the subject property. - 3.4.5 A buffer must be indicated by permanent, free-standing markers at the buffer's upland edge, with a design and text approved by the District in writing.
-A marker must be placed along each lot line, with additional markers at an interval of no more than 200 feet.
+The buffer width averaging calculation will exclude any part of the buffer exceeding 200 percent of the Applied Buffer Width. - a Where the District has documentation indicating the presence of wetland on a subject property, an applicant must substantiate the nonexistence of wetland via a determination of a qualified third-party or the District. - 3.4.4 The buffer is only required on property that is the subject of the District permit, and is required where the wetland is either on or adjacent to the subject property. - 3.4.5 A buffer shall be indicated by permanent, free-standing markers at the buffer's upland edge, with a design and text approved by the District in writing.
+A marker shall be placed along each lot line, with additional markers at an interval of no more than 200 feet.
 If a District permit is sought for a subdivision, the monumentation requirement will apply to each lot of record to be created.
-On public land or right-of-way, the monumentation requirement may be satisfied by the use of a marker flush to the ground or breakaway markers of durable material. - 3.4.6 Wetland buffer areas created in compliance with this rule must be planted with native vegetation and maintained to retain natural resources and ecological value.
+On public land or right-or-way, the monumentation requirement may be satisfied by the use of a marker flush to the ground or breakaway markers of durable material. - 3.4.6 Wetland buffer areas created in compliance with this rule must be planted with native vegetation and maintained to retain natural resources and ecological value.
 Existing wetland buffer areas preserved in compliance with this rule must be managed in a naturalized condition to encourage growth of native vegetation and eliminate invasive species.
-Buffer vegetation must not be cultivated, cropped, pastured, mowed, fertilized, subject to the placement of mulch or yard waste, or otherwise disturbed, except for periodic cutting or burning that promotes the health of the buffer, actions to address disease or invasive species, mowing for purposes of public safety, temporary disturbance for placement or repair of buried utilities, or other actions to maintain or improve buffer quality, each as approved by the District in advance in writing or when implemented pursuant to a written agreement executed with the District.
+Buffer vegetation shall not be cultivated, cropped, pastured, mowed, fertilized, subject to the placement of mulch or yard waste, or otherwise disturbed, except for periodic cutting or burning that promotes the health of the buffer, actions to address disease or invasive species, mowing for purposes of public safety, temporary disturbance for placement or repair of buried utilities, or other actions to maintain or improve buffer quality, each as approved by the District in advance in writing or when implemented pursuant to a written agreement executed with the District.
 Pesticides and herbicides may be used in accordance with Minnesota Department of Agriculture rules and guidelines.
-No new structure or hard surface may be placed within a buffer.
-No fill, debris or other material may be excavated from or placed within a buffer.
+No new structure or hard surface shall be placed within a buffer.
+No fill, debris or other material shall be excavated from or placed within a buffer.
 Boardwalks and trails designed for nonmotorized use and stormwater management facilities may be located within a buffer area upon approval of the District.
-Existing impervious surface that will not otherwise be disturbed need not be removed.